pandallel/quilt/docs/src/features/materials/material.md

   When Quilt sees those files
   Then it recognizes them as valid Materials
   And adds them to the Material Registry
-  So they’re ready for downstream processing
+  So they're ready for downstream processing
 ```

 ## Handling Ingestion Issues